 "This side dish is so popular that we offer it at lunch and dinner every day.
 The 3-step cooking process and the use of white corn make this a different and unique version of this Kentucky classic."

-- 2 cups fresh or frozen thawed whole kernel corn (cooked)
+2 cups whole kernel corn, fresh or frozen and thawed

-- In a lightly buttered casserole dish, combine flour, salt, and sugar; mix in corn and melted butter.
+In a lightly buttered casserole dish, combine flour, salt, and sugar; mix in melted butter and corn.
 Beat eggs and add to milk.
 Stir into the corn mixture.
 Preheat oven to 450 degrees F.

 Place in oven for 10 minutes.
 Remove and stir with long prong fork, disturbing the top as little as possible.

 Return to the oven for 10 more minutes.
 Repeat stirring procedure.

 Return to oven for 10 more minutes.
 Repeat stirring procedure.

 Return to oven for 10 to 15 minutes, or until the top is light brown and the pudding is firm.